goevery/broadcaster/README.md

 ## Authorization Model

 - **WebSocket**: Clients must authenticate with a JWT.
 The `scope` claim in the JWT determines what actions the client can perform.
-  - `subscribe`: Allows the client to join channels and receive messages.
+  - `subscribe`: Allows the client to subscribe to channels and receive messages.
   - `publish`: Allows the client to publish messages to channels.
 - **REST API**: Servers must authenticate with an API Key to publish messages.